sspirial/sspirial.systems/.github/instructions/architecture.md

-# Architecture: Local‑first with LiveStore (template‑aligned)
+# Architecture: Local‑first with LiveStore (studio‑aligned)

 This project uses LiveStore to build a local‑first app where the browser is the primary execution and storage environment.
 Sync is optional and opportunistic via a Cloudflare Durable Object backend.